publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch81/schIII/ptA/m__us_usc_t42_s6864.md

 ([Pub.
 L. 94–385, title IV, § 414][/us/pl/94/385/s414], Aug.
 14, 1976, [90 Stat.
 1154][/us/stat/90/1154]; [Pub.
 L. 96–294, title V][/us/pl/96/294], §§ 573(c), 577(2), June 30, 1980, [94 Stat.
 759][/us/stat/94/759], 760; [Pub.
 L. 101–440, § 7(c)][/us/pl/101/440/s7/c], (g), Oct.
 18, 1990, [104 Stat.
 1012][/us/stat/104/1012], 1014; [Pub.
 L. 105–277, div.
 A, § 101(f)][/us/pl/105/277/s101/f] \[title VIII, § 405(d)(38), (f)(29)\], Oct.
 21, 1998, [112 Stat.
 2681–337][/us/stat/112/2681-337], 2681–427, 2681–434; [Pub.
 L. 113–128, title V, § 512(k)][/us/pl/113/128/s512/k], July 22, 2014, [128 Stat.
 1709][/us/stat/128/1709].)

- __Amendment of Subsection (b)(3)__

-    [Pub.
-L. 113–128, title V][/us/pl/113/128], §§ 506, 512(k), July 22, 2014, [128 Stat.
-1703][/us/stat/128/1703], 1709, provided that, effective on the first day of the first full program year after July 22, 2014 \[probably July 1, 2015\], subsection (b)(3) of this section is amended by striking “securing, to the maximum extent practicable, the services of volunteers and training participants and public service employment workers, pursuant to title I of the Workforce Investment Act of 1998” and inserting “securing, to the maximum extent practicable, the services of volunteers and training participants and public service employment workers, pursuant to title I of the Workforce Innovation and Opportunity Act”.
-See 2014 Amendment note below.

  __References in Text__

-    The Workforce Investment Act of 1998, referred to in subsec. (b)(3), is [Pub.
-L. 105–220][/us/pl/105/220], Aug.
-7, 1998, [112 Stat.
-936][/us/stat/112/936], as amended.
-Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20][/us/usc/t20/s9201], Education, and Tables.
+    The Workforce Innovation and Opportunity Act, referred to in subsec. (b)(3), is [Pub.
+L. 113–128][/us/pl/113/128], July 22, 2014, [128 Stat.
+1425][/us/stat/128/1425].
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29][/us/usc/t29/s3101] and Tables.

     The Economic Opportunity Act of 1964, referred to in subsec. (b)(4), is [Pub.
 L. 88–452][/us/pl/88/452], Aug.
 20, 1964, [78 Stat.
 508][/us/stat/78/508], as amended.
 Title II of the Economic Opportunity Act of 1964 was classified generally to subchapter II (§ 2781 et seq.) of chapter 34 of this title prior to repeal by [Pub.
 L. 97–35, title VI, § 683(a)][/us/pl/97/35/s683/a], Aug.
 13, 1981, [95 Stat.
 519][/us/stat/95/519].
 For complete classification of this Act to the Code, see Tables.